esynr3z/corsair/docs/workflow.rst

 * You will get:
     * Register map HDL code
-    * Bridge to some standart interface (e.g. AXI-Lite)
+    * Bridge to some standart interface (e.g. AXI-Lite, depends on configuration)
     * Document, describing the map

 Use -h/--help key to get all options available.